howion/notes/notes/abstract-algebra/00-development-area.md

 ### General

 - Add examples from my notebook.
+- Add much, much more exercises for both groups and rings.
 - Least positive integer definition from Algebra I and the theorem used in.
 - Inline Todo's.
-- Add proofs and solution of non-trivial exercises separately.
+- **Add proofs and solution of non-trivial exercises separately.**
 - Maybe also add/refer other fundamental results such as Zorn's Lemma!, Division Algorithm, Well-Ordering Principle, AoC.
 Remember the lattice theory notes of mine.
 - Fitting subgroup